Article 1 – General

 Article 7 – Individual Access

-7.1 Access – Upon written request, and with assistance from the CCA, an individual may be informed of the existence, use and disclosure of his or her personal information and will be given access to that information.
+Upon written request, and with assistance from Curling Canada, an individual may be informed of the existence, use and disclosure of his or her personal information and will be given access to that information.
 As well, an individual is entitled to be informed of the source of the personal information along with an account of third parties to whom the information has been disclosed.

 - This information is prohibitively costly to provide;